RuminantFarmSystems/RuFaS/RUFAS/routines/manure/field-manure-connection.md

   * *sweep*
   * *disk*/*coulter*

+Ideally, the transaction between the Manure module and the Field module would be stateless.
+This means that when an application of manure is added to the field, the Manure module will put all the necessary variables into some type of object and then the Field module will read all of those variables from that object.
+Field will have no knowledge of how much manure the Manure module is tracking in total or how it calculated the variables for that application of manure, and vice versa.

 # Desired variables
 In order to keep the model flexible, we should probably anticipate all the future cases that RuFaS will need to handle (without necessarily implementing all possible scenarios at present).
-At the most complex, a farm may wish to utilize both solid manure and liquid manure separately.
-Therefore, the manure should perhaps be partitioned into two pools: **solid manure** and **manure slurry**.
-The default (and perhaps most common) scenario would be to only have slurry and no solid manure, but it is important to allow for both.
+At the most complex, a farm may wish to utilize both manure applied by machine and by animals, and manure produced by both cow and non-cow sources (resulting in 4 different types of manure pools - machine-applied cow, machine-applied non-cow, animal-applied cow, animal-applied non-cow).
+Because RuFaS is more oriented towards modeling dairy farms, it may make sense to only track cow manure by default, while still allowing for non-cow manure to be tracked.
 The following example would easily allow for this extension in the future:

 ```python